When we think of attractions in Barcelona, there’s one particular structure that comes to mind, right?

 10. Saint Eulalia isn’t the only saint buried in the cathedral

 The reason it was rebuilt was so it could house the tomb of another important Saint naled Olegarius.
-He was the Bishop of Barcelona from 1116 until his death in 1137.
+He was the Bishop of Barcelona from 1116 until he died in 1137.
 He was canonized in the year 1675 and March 6, his birthday, is still the day of a celebration today.

 11. A dancing egg is placed on the cloister’s fountain once a year